Hacker Rank SQL Challenges Basic Select

 Pseudocode:

-1. Select only name field.
+- Select only

-WHERE salary > 2000 AND months < 10
+SELECT name FROM employee WHERE salary > 2000 AND months < 10 ORDER BY employee_id;